 To inquire about openings for post-doctoral positions, please contact Dr. Ray directly (email@example.com).

 There are a variety of ways in which undergraduate students at UCLA may get involved in ongoing research in our laboratory.

-Volunteer Research Assistant (RA) Position: Students work in the laboratory on a variety of ongoing projects.
-Following training, students may be asked to conduct sessions with research participants.
-The minimum required commitment is 3 quarters working 8-10 hours per week.
+Volunteer Research Assistant (RA) Position: Students work in the laboratory on a variety of ongoing research projects.
+Following training, students may be asked to conduct in-person screening sessions with research participants.
+The minimum required commitment is 3 quarters working 10 hours per week.
 As a volunteer RA, undergraduate students may be able to participate in the opportunities listed below:

-- Research in Psychology (Psych 196): Students receive up to four units of credit per quarter as a volunteer RA working on an ongoing research project.
+- Research in Psychology (Psych 196): Students receive up to four units of credit per quarter as a volunteer RA working on an ongoing research project, and supporting the study coordinator.
 This requires prior approval from Dr. Ray and a written contract.
 The minimum required commitment is 3 quarters working 8-10 hours per week.

-Click here for a detailed description of Undergraduate Research Assistant Responsibilities.
+Click here for a detailed description of the Undergraduate Research Assistant Responsibilities.

-For more information about undergraduate research assistant positions, please email the lab coordinator, Xuan Nguyen (email@example.com).
+For more information about undergraduate research assistant (RA) positions, please email the lab director, Jessica Jenkins (firstname.lastname@example.org).